Estimated reading time: 8 minutes

 Tips for Making Extra Money

-- Find something that you are good at and turn it into cash!
+- Find something that you are good at and turn it into extra money!

-- Talk about what you do, talk about it a lot!
+- Please discuss what you do; talk about it a lot!
 Word of mouth can do amazing things for your business.

-- Don’t take on more work than you can fit into your already busy life, you don’t want to commit to work then not be able to follow through.
+- Don’t take on more work than you can fit into your already busy life; you don’t want to commit to work and cannot follow through.

 Related articles